eCodeVoyager/Url-Shortner-Backend/README.md

-# Shortner Backend
+# URL shortner Backend

-Welcome to the Shortner Backend project!
+Welcome to the URL Shortner Backend project!
 This repository contains the backend implementation for a URL shortening service.
 Simplify long URLs, track their usage, and enhance user experience with this efficient backend.

 ## Getting Started